 Statistical analysis and assessment of publication bias

 Statistical analyses were performed using software Comprehensive Meta-analysis version 3.0.
-Number of event (i.e., number of patients with 3 and 5-year graft failure) was calculated by 3 or 5-year graft survival multiplied by the number of the patients in each group (small-size graft and normal size).
+Number of event (i.e. number of patients with 3-year and 5-year graft failure) was calculated by 3-year or 5-year graft survival multiplied by the number of the patients in each group (small-size graft and normal size).
 After deriving odds ratio (OR) and 95%CI from each study, the overall effect of SFSG was calculated using both fixed and random-effect model.
-Heterogeneity of the studies were assessed by I2 value, in which the number of less than 0.2 was considered not significant.
-Publication bias of the studies were assessed by Funnel plot and Eggar’s test, P values of less than 0.05 was considered significant.
+Heterogeneity of the studies were assessed by I2 value in which the number of less than 0.2 was considered not significant.
+Publication bias of the studies were assessed by Funnel plot and Eggar’s test, and P values of less than 0.05 were considered significant.

 Assessment of the quality of individual study

-The quality of each included study was assessed by Newcastle-Ottawa Score (NOS).
-This score grades study according to three criteria, namely patient selection, comparability and outcome[20].
+The quality of each included study was assessed by Newcastle-Ottawa Score.
+This score grades a study according to three criteria: patient selection, comparability, and outcome[20].
 The score ranges from lowest of 3 to highest of 9.
-Score over 6 is regarded as satisfactory quality.
-Assessment was performed independently by two authors (MKW and WKH), any disagreement will be revolved by decision of the corresponding author (CKS).
+Scores over 6 are regarded as satisfactory quality.
+Assessment was performed independently by two authors (MKW and WKH).
+Any disagreement was revolved by decision of the corresponding author (CKS).

 RESULTS